 Do you know one of the most amazing things that baffle both the common folks and the medical science fraternity?
 The way humans communicate!
 Never noticed it before?
 Well, the next time just observe a baby trying to speak.
 It’s fascinating how we start connecting with other humans to transfer some information or receive it.
-Some get a double portion of it by nature and some others start to develop the skill.
+Some get a double portion of it by nature and some others start to develop the skills, the communication skills.

 Communication skill is an asset.
 Period.
 It has the power to change the world!
 Whether a lawyer, a stand-up comedian or a politician, they all make a living off of it.
-Self-help gurus have made a fortune selling material on helping others become effective communicators.
+Self-help gurus have made a fortune selling material on helping others become good at public speaking skills, thus becoming effective communicators.

 The irony of communication is that we often get into trouble for the very reason.
 There are those who lose their positions because of political incorrectness or lose opportunities over a failed interview being termed “incompetent” or couples facing a divorce because of misunderstanding.
 It gets one to wonder-what went wrong?